mersdev/fast-api-mcp/README.md

 ├── runtime.txt                  # Python runtime version
 ├── .python-version              # Python version for pyenv/uv
 ├── .gitignore                   # Git ignore rules
+├── FIX_SUMMARY.md              # Documentation of the validation error fix
 └── README.md                    # This file
 ```

 ## How It Works

-The server uses the FastMCP library to expose the sequential thinking tool over HTTP.
-The tool:
+The server uses the FastMCP library to expose multiple MCP tools over HTTP:

+### Echo Tool
+A simple tool that:
+1. Accepts a message string
+2. Returns the message along with its length
+3. Useful for testing MCP connections

+### Sequential Thinking Tool
+A complex tool that:
 1. Accepts thought inputs with metadata (thought number, total thoughts, etc.)
 2. Validates the input data
 3. Maintains a history of thoughts